 Enjoy Your New York to Florida Road Trip!

 Have I missed anything that you think deserves to be on the list?
 Do you have any other questions or feedback?
-Let us know!
+Let us know in the comments section!
 We love hearing from you.

 Stay adventurous and happy travels.